Distinguished Lecture Series: Dr. Alon Harris

 The presentation will highlight the integration of mathematical modeling, machine learning (ML), and artificial intelligence (AI) to enhance glaucoma risk prediction and improve diagnostic accuracy.
 Cutting-edge findings will demonstrate how combining AI and non-invasive imaging tools like optical coherence tomography angiography (OCTA) can revolutionize disease detection and monitoring.

-The lecture will also showcase how ocular imaging, paired with AI, serves as a “window to the body,” aiding in early detection of systemic conditions such as hypertension and cardiovascular disease.
-Examples include the FDA-cleared “AEYE solution” for diabetic retinopathy and its innovative application to predict blood pressure from retinal images.
+The lecture will also showcase how ocular imaging, paired with AI, serves as a “window to the body,” aiding in early detection of systemic conditions such as diabetes and cardiovascular disease.

 Finally, the session will explore the “AI revolution,” featuring pioneering smartphone apps for glaucoma diagnosis and management.
 These advancements illustrate the transformative potential of AI-driven tools for early detection, personalized medicine, and comprehensive ocular and systemic health monitoring.

-Professor Harris has received numerous national and international awards, including the Sam Rothberg Glaucoma Award, the William and Mary Greve International Research Scholar Award, and the American Academy of Ophthalmology Achievement Award.
-He has secured over $7 million in research funding from the NIH, NSF, ADA, and NEI.
+Professor Harris has received numerous national and international awards throughout his storied career, including the “2025 The Glaucoma Foundation (TGF) Award” for excellence and innovation in glaucoma, the Edmund Benjamin Spaeth Oration Award for Outstanding Clinical Research, the Sam Rothberg Glaucoma Award, the William and Mary Greve International Research Scholar Award and the American Academy of Ophthalmology Achievement Award.
+He has secured over $7 million in research funding from the NIH, NSF, ADA and NEI.